Mexico City to Acapulco

 Step 3: Acapulco Airport to the City Centre

 Acapulco’s International Airport is about 25km southeast of the city centre.
-To get to your hotel, you can either take a 30-minute taxi or a 40-minute minivan.
+To get to your hotel, you can either take a taxi (30 minutes) or a minivan (40 minutes).

 For guaranteed seats, it’s best to book your minivan ride online beforehand via BookAway.